The Military Helpline is here with free and confidential crisis intervention and sensitivity to military-specific issues.

 “In 1983, I entered the U.S. Army.
 My service in the 2nd Ranger Battalion took me all over the world to countries such as Honduras, Panama, Somalia, and Egypt.
 Answering calls on the Military Helpline gives me a chance to offer myself in a more intimate and sustainable way, and puts me in a position to empathize with those whom I identify the most: veterans.”

-– Dave Edgar, US Army Veteran, Military Helpline Volunteer
+– Dave E., US Army Veteran, Military Helpline Volunteer

 “I’m an early post-Vietnam Coast Guard veteran.
 I was the first woman to be an Aviation Structural Mechanic, and the second woman in the aviation rates.
 I found out about the Military Helpline at a peer addictions recovery training and began volunteering shortly after.
 Working at this organization has been a great use of my over-twelve years of experience with the Veterans Health Administration and my desire to help people in crisis.
 It is especially meaningful to me as my oldest brother died by suicide at age twenty-five.”